opgeROBt/Investigating-airbnb-and-their-impact-on-crime/README.md

     make

 This runs the entire project.
-To run certain parts of the project, it is possible to run the specific make targets specified in the `makefile`.
-Without arguments, make builds the first target that appears in its makefile, which is traditionally a target named "all".
+To run certain parts of the project, it is possible to run the specific make targets specified in the `makefile`. for example:

      make [TARGET ...]